jonbnewman/use-prompt/README.md

 ![Typescript](https://img.shields.io/badge/types-TypeScript-blue?logo=typescript)
 ![MIT License](https://img.shields.io/github/license/jonbnewman/use-prompt)

-**use-prompt** is a library that lets you conveniently display a React component to a user asynchronously.
+**use-prompt** is a [React Hook](https://reactjs.org/docs/hooks-intro.html) that lets you conveniently display a React component to a user asynchronously.

 This allows you to ask a user for input, prompt for an answer, display a message, or do whatever you want in an asynchronous manner.